Kia Forte Engine Problems

 Both Hyundai (the parent company of Kia Motors) and Kia vehicles have suffered from engine system defects that may cause stalling and non-crash fires for more than five years; model years prior to 2017 equipped with the Theta II engine.

-Nearly 7 million Kia and Hyundai vehicles have now been recalled because of the potential for non-crash fires, including nearly 1 million this year alone.
+In 2021 nearly 7 million Kia and Hyundai vehicles had been recalled because of the potential for non-crash fires.
 And with multiple defects linked to the fires, auto safety advocates tell Kane In Your Corner that they are unsure how soon the problem can be brought under control.
 (Source: News 12)

 What Makes Your Vehicle a Candidate for a California Lemon Law Case?

-Generally speaking, any 2017 to 2021 vehicle with safety-related defects can be a lemon in California.
+Generally speaking, any new vehicle with safety-related defects can be a lemon in California.
 Defects that are considered safety-related include:

 - Transmission system problems, including jerking into gear, failure to shift properly, and hesitation on acceleration or deceleration,